|

 Football On This Day – 17th January 2011

-Ryan Babel became the first footballer to be fined for comments made on
+Liverpool's Ryan Babel became the first footballer to be fined for

-Twitter.
-He was fined £10,000 for posting a doctored picture of referee
+comments made on Twitter.
+He was fined £10,000 for posting a doctored

-Howard Webb wearing a Manchester United shirt with the tweet 'And they
+picture of referee Howard Webb wearing a Manchester United shirt with the

-guessed Babel believed that Webb had made a poor decision in a Liverpool v
+have guessed Babel believed that Webb had made a poor decision in a

 misfortune of losing two goalkeepers with broken arms in their League 1